- About Us

 Please call the main office (229-242-8491) and ask to be transferred to the Athletic Department.
 There is no direct dial number for them.

 The Lower School phone will be answered until 4:00 pm daily.

 After 4:00 pm, you can reach extended day by calling 229-585-9231 extension 7306.

-Food maybe purchased through Racing Pig Caterers, the information is available on the school website by clicking here.
+Food maybe purchased through Pepi Foods, the information is available on the school website by here.